AtangaNde/aws-project-in-production/README.md

-# Congratulations, you have successfully set a production grade environment on AWS with a secured application running on it
+# Congratulations, you have successfully setup a production grade environment on AWS with a secured application running on it